KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 9. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+10. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+11. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-11. Recommendation: No ESLint configuration was found.
+12. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ethereum by hansman84](https://github.com/hansman84/MMM-ethereum)